 A strong knowledge of English is essential for successful study at Harvard, including the ability to understand and express thoughts quickly and clearly.
-Although you are not required to take the Test of English as a Foreign Language (TOEFL) or other proficiency exams, you may submit your scores if you have done so.
+Although you are not required to take the Test of English as a Foreign Language (TOEFL) or other proficiency exams, you may submit your scores if you wish to do so.

 We encourage interested international applicants to have an interview if possible.
 If an interviewer is not available sufficiently close to you to make an interview possible, the absence of an interview will not adversely affect your candidacy.

-The financial aid policies for foreign citizens are exactly the same as those for U.S. citizens.
+The financial aid policies are the same for all applicants regardless of nationality or citizenship.
 All aid is need-based, and admissions decisions are made without regard to whether an applicant has applied for financial assistance.

 When you apply for aid, we work directly with your family and factor in additional expenses for international students.
 Harvard meets each family’s demonstrated need.

 If you are admitted and not applying for financial aid, you will be asked to complete an “I-20 Certification of Finances,” without which we cannot issue visa documents.

 Should you provide translated versions of your academic credentials or letters of recommendation, please note that you should not translate the documents yourself.
 You do not need to hire a professional translator.
 We are happy to receive letters translated by an English teacher, for example.
 All translations should include the name of the translator and his/her relationship to you.
 A copy of the original (untranslated) document should always accompany the translated version.